travis-ci/docs-travis-ci-com/source/content/docs/dev/build_tasks.md

 ## What This Guide Covers

-This guide covers `Travis Worker`.
+This guide covers `Travis Worker`, build lifecycle and how they interact with `Travis VMs` and `Travis Hub`.
 Please make sure to read [Technical Overview](/docs/dev/overview/) first.

 Please note that **this guide needs rewriting** after v3 release in November 2011.
 Most of the content is still relevant but need clarification.